 This is a series of weekly lectures delivered by CT2 and UC San Diego faculty members focusing on the necessary sequential steps involved in drug development.

 Topics in Cancer Drug Development

-This is a series of 10 monthly lectures by industry leaders in cancer drug development.
+This is a series of lectures by industry leaders in cancer drug development.
 The goal is to expose trainees to experts with a substantial track record in the “real life” challenges of cancer drug development.
 The lecturers are typically CEOs, directors of research, or medical directors from companies in the San Diego biomedical community, although experts from large pharmaceutical companies have also participated.
 The outside speakers are invited to discuss challenges of developing a given target or novel therapeutic and give fellows an opportunity to hear the story of the development of specific therapeutic agents.

 Schedules for previous years